vrchat-community/creator-docs/Docs/docs/worlds/udon/players/player-avatar-scaling.md

 In either case, avatar changes and eye height changes will fire "OnAvatarChanged" and "OnAvatarEyeHeightChanged" events so that an Udon program can react to these occurrences.

-:::note World-authoritative by default
+:::note Player-controlled by default

-Currently, avatar scaling is operating in the world-authoritative mode by default.
-If you wish to operate in the player-controlled mode, you must enable it on the website or with the Udon functions below.
+Currently, avatar scaling is operating in the player-controlled mode by default.
+If you wish to operate solely in the world-authoritative mode, you must disable player-controlled avatar scaling on the website or with the Udon functions below.

 :::